WillPiledriver/beam-pileborg-chatbot/README.md

 ###Required dependencies

-[Tornado](https://pypi.python.org/pypi/tornado "Pypi Tornado") is needed for this program. threading, datetime, re, socket, requests are also needed.
+[Tornado](https://pypi.python.org/pypi/tornado "Pypi Tornado") and requests are needed for this program.